techmyth/techmyth.github.io/content/posts/vmware-vshd.en.md

 ![Text](/img/2021-07-30_15-14_1-1.webp)

-Additionally from the vCenter management console you can see a task related to the gathering process.
+Additionally, from the vCenter management console you can see a task related to the gathering process.

 ![Text](/img/2021-07-30_15-15.webp)